edaplayground/eda-playground/docs/settings.rst

 ---------------

 When testbench language is *Verilog/SystemVerilog*, other Verilog libraries can be used for both the design and testbench.
 These libraries may be used along with UVM.
 Multiple libraries may be selected at the same time.
+*Ctrl+Click* to select multiple libraries.
 Available libraries:

 * OVL 2.7
 * SVUnit 2.5